The Cellular Potts Model on Disordered Lattices

 Figure~\ref{fgr:Phase_transition_hex} shows the (average) hexatic orientational order parameter $\langle \vert \psi_{6} \vert \rangle$ as a function of $\alpha$ and several representative snapshots of a part of the simulation area.
 The average hexatic order is generally an increasing function of $\alpha$, except for high values of $\alpha$ on the square lattice, which we will return to shortly.
-For all our lattices there is a substantial increase in $\langle |\psi_6| \rangle$ in the range 0.7 to 0.8.
-This is indicative of a first-order phase transition from fluid to hexagonal solid -- especially in the case of a square lattice, where the transition is sharp\footnote{Note that we work in the $NVT$ ensemble and average over several realizations of the system, thereby washing out the coexistence.}.
-This is confirmed by contrasting the first two columns of snapshots in Fig.~\ref{fgr:Phase_transition_hex}b with each other.
+For all our lattices there is a substantial increase in $\langle |\psi_6| \rangle$ in the range 0.7 to 0.8, which appears to connect a disordered and an ordered `branch' in the state space.
+This is indicative of the presence of a first-order phase transition from a disordered fluid to a hexagonal solid.
+The nature of the structural change is further confirmed by contrasting the first two columns of snapshots in Fig.~\ref{fgr:Phase_transition_hex}b with each other.
 The centers of mass of the cells assume a hexagonal arrangement in the three subpanels.
-We also found coexistence between the disordered and ordered phases, see Fig.S1, further confirming the first-order nature of the transition.
-We will not concern ourselves with the existence of a potential intermediate hexatic phase here, but referencing the literature~\cite{Durand2019, Pasupalak2020, Li2021}, it should be present.